Enjoy this guest post on something we all have to deal with eventually.

 When a pet passes, we can often feel powerless to do anything.
 Especially when they die from a long illness.
 One of the ways to combat this is by getting involved in causes that improve the lives of chihuahuas and other breeds.

 You can put together a small fundraising event that helps to support research and treatment into the illness that your companion experienced.
-Alternatively, you can commit time to volunteering at an animal shelter — helping those dogs who haven’t yet been lucky enough to find the type of loving home your chihuahua enjoyed.
+Alternatively, you can commit time to volunteer at an animal shelter — helping those dogs who haven’t yet been lucky enough to find the type of loving home your chihuahua enjoyed.

-There’s no better tribute to the loss of a loved pet, than directing your grief toward making the lives of other animals better.
+There’s no better tribute to the loss of a loved pet than directing your grief toward making the lives of other animals better.

 There’s no escaping the fact that the death of your beloved chihuahua is going to be painful.
 However, by ensuring that you keep talking about your feelings and finding moments to appreciate their impact on your life, you can find a way through the most difficult of the days